geffzhang/store-modular-monolith/README.md

 - presenting our **domain model** and our **use cases** in different diagrams (using PlantUML).

 ## 2. Plan
-> This project is currently under development, here I will list the state of each module.
+> This project is currently under development.

 The issues are represented in [https://github.com/mehdihadeli/store-modular-monolith/issues](https://github.com/mehdihadeli/store-modular-monolith/issues)